STEFAN GOLDMANN: GHOST HEMIOLA (Macro M22R)

 Digitisation liberated content from its physical carrier.
 Now, ‘Ghost Hemiola’ liberates the physical carrier from its content.

-Ghost Hemiola is a double vinyl set of empty locked grooves that contains nothing but its very own surface noise – and the physical structure of its implementation.
-It is a sculptural revision of Stefan Goldmann’s earlier locked groove-based double vinyl The Grand Hemiola, but also serves as a genuine hauntological vinyl surface noise tool kit, out on its own.
+Ghost Hemiola is a double vinyl set of empty locked grooves that contains nothing but its own surface noise.
+It is a sculptural revision of Stefan Goldmann’s earlier locked groove-based double vinyl The Grand Hemiola, but also serves as a hauntological vinyl surface-noise tool kit.
 Pulling a knife or other tool to its grooves allows for cutting your literally uniquely own beats directly into the record.
 A total of 132 empty grooves allows for as many individual patterns to be created.
-Note that almost any contact with the needle or the accumulation of dust will alter the surface noise of the groove.
+Almost any contact with the needle or the accumulation of dust will alter the surface noise of the groove.
 All loops allow for thousands of layered combinations (4356 to be exact), with further variation available by changing rotation speeds with the continuous pitch controls of a set of turntables (face eternity here).
 Whatever had been masked by audio before has now been made audible.

 Cover design by Viet Hoa Le